In order to achieve a high level of inclusion, the best way to begin your presentation is to use what I refer to as ‘inclusive statements’.

 - Feel confident that you have prepared thoroughly for any audience.

-Here are the 13 Steps for you briefly:
+Here are the 13 Steps in the Persuasion Blueprint for you briefly:

 - Build rapport with your audience.